12 AMAZING Places to Visit in Upstate New York in 2025

 Bordering its namesake lake, Skaneateles has lots of fun things to do in upstate New York if you enjoy water sports.

 Treat your senses to a fragrant tour of the Lockwood Lavender Farm.
 Savor a tasting at Anyela’s Vineyards (famous for its exquisite Finger Lakes wine).
-Or, pend an afternoon observing the incredible collection of painting at the John D. Barrow Art Gallery.
+Or, spend an afternoon observing the incredible collection of painting at the John D. Barrow Art Gallery.
 However you’re looking to spend your vacation, Skaneateles is one NY upstate attraction that’s sure to please.
+I recommend staying in a beautiful lake house to experience the best that upstate NY has to offer.

 Over the years, Letchworth State Park has earned itself the nickname “Grand Canyon of the East.”
 And just like the “other” Grand Canyon, it’s something that has to be seen to be believed.
 Letchworth Park is one of my personal favorite places to visit in upstate New York.
 Ultimately, I predict it will be one of yours, too.